 Other studies have found that, even with treatment, RA patients with gum disease continue to have severe arthritis symptoms and are 50% less likely to be in remission than those without.

-Studies have suggested that this bacteria can move from the mouth to the brain and, once there, release enzymes (proteins) called gingipains that are known to destroy nerve cells.
+Studies have suggested that these bacteria can move from the mouth to the brain and, once there, release enzymes (proteins) called gingipains that are known to destroy nerve cells.
 In turn, this can lead to memory loss and, eventually, Alzheimer’s.

 This study examined the brains of 53 deceased people who’d been diagnosed with Alzheimer’s, and found high levels of the bacteria in almost all of them.